-That was last year, when it stayed socked in all day and we never actually saw the famous Tanigawadake peak and magnificent backcountry alpine terrain it offers.
+It stayed socked in all day and we never actually saw the famous Tanigawadake peak and magnificent backcountry alpine terrain it offers.

-This year the snow gods delivered again, 60cm of dry snow overnight, and the clouds cleared to a magnificent bluebird day – one of the best of the season the locals told us.
+This year the snow gods delivered again, 60cm or more of dry snow overnight, and the clouds cleared to a magnificent bluebird day – one of the best of the season the locals told us.

 Tanigawadake Tenjindaira is known just as Tenji to the big mountain cognoscenti who know and love the place.